etsai7/Computer-Networks/Homework2/README.md

-# Video Streaming via CDN
+# Video Streaming Using Bitrate Adaptation

 ## Overview

 Video traffic dominates the Internet.
 In this project, we will explore how video content distribution networks (CDNs) work.
-In particular, this project will implement adaptive bitrate selection, DNS load balancing, and an HTTP proxy server to stream video at high bit rates from the closest server to a given client.
+In particular, this project  implement an HTTP proxy server to stream video at high bit rates using adaptive bitrate selection process.

-### Video CDNs in the Real World
-Clients trying to stream a video first issue a DNS query to resolve the service's domain name to an IP address for one of the CDN's content servers.
-The CDN's authoritative DNS server selects the “best” content server for each particular client based on
-(1) the client's IP address (from which it learns the client's geographic location) and (2) current load on the content servers (which the servers periodically report to the DNS server).

-### Video CDN in this Project
-This implementation is a simplified version of a CDN.
-First, the entire system runs on one host and relies on mininet to run several processes with arbitrary IP addresses on one machine.
-Mininet will also allow you to assign arbitrary link characteristics (bandwidth and latency) to each pair of “end hosts” (processes).

 <img src="./Images/our-CDN.png" title="Video CDN in assignment 2" alt="" width="330" height="111"/>

-The gray-shaded components in the figure above are implemented
+The gray-shaded `Proxy` component in the figure above are implemented

 **Browser.** An off-the-shelf web browser (Firefox) will be used to play videos served by the CDN (via your proxy).